j3soon/ros2-essentials/ros1_bridge_ws/README.md

     ```

 ### 3. Run the talker and listener node

+> These containers are automatically launched when you run `docker compose up`.
+You only need to execeute the commands below.

 Run the listener node in the `ROS1` container and the talker node in the `ROS2` container.